 Before deciding to file bankruptcy without an attorney, please read this Important Information from the United States Courts.

-PREPARING AND SIGNING DOCUMENTS
+PREPARING AND SIGNING THE PETITION AND OTHER DOCUMENTS

 Every document, including the petition, submitted by a debtor who is representing himself or herself (a "pro se debtor") must be typewritten, excluding the signature.
 This is to ensure the documents are legible and easily viewed on the Court's on-line docket.
 Be sure each document is complete and accurate.
 A debtor who files an incomplete or inaccurate document may face criminal charges.